 Sensory symptoms

--Sensory problems, such as blurred vision, ringing in the ears, a bad taste in the mouth or changes in the ability to smell
+-Sensory problems, such as blurred vision, ringing in the ears, a bad taste in the mouth, or changes in the ability to smell

 -Sensitivity to light or sound